top of page

 • Mission: To foster clean, cost-effective investments and environmentally responsible policies, laws and regulations, making New Hampshire a leader rather than a laggard in addressing pollution and climate change.

-NEW HAMPSHIRE NETWORK: PLASTIC WORKING GROUP WWW.NEWHAMPSHIRENETWORK.ORG/WORKING-GROUPS/PLASTICS-WORKING-GROUP
+NEW HAMPSHIRE NETWORK: PLASTIC WORKING GROUP HTTPS://NEWHAMPSHIRENETWORK.ORG/WORKING-GROUPS/PLASTICS-WORKING-GROUP

 • Mission: To address the intersectionality of climate change, human health, environmental justice, waste management, and pollution aspects of plastics and the petrochemical industry.

-NEW HAMPSHIRE YOUTH CLIMATE STRIKE: HTTPS://NHAMPSHIRE.WIXSITE.COM/YOUTHCLIMATESTRIKENH
+NEW HAMPSHIRE YOUTH CLIMATE STRIKE: HTTP://GRASSROOTSFUND.ORG/GROUPS/NEW-HAMPSHIRE-YOUTH-CLIMATE-STRIKE

 • Mission: We, the youth of New Hampshire, are joining youth across the world in striking because the science says we have just a few years to transform our energy system, reduce our greenhouse gas emissions, and prevent the worst effects of climate change.

-NORTHEAST RESOURCE RECOVERY ASSOCIATION: HTTPS://WWW.NRRARECYCLES.ORG
+NORTHEAST RESOURCE RECOVERY ASSOCIATION: HTTPS://NHRECYCLES.ORG

 • Mission: The oldest and largest cooperative-model recycling nonprofit in the United States.
 NRRA partners with over 450 municipalities, businesses, and individuals throughout New England to make recycling strong through economic and environmentally sound solutions.